eclipse-hono/hono/site/documentation/content/admin-guide/hono-client-configuration.md

 ## Response Caching

-The clients created by a Hono client factory support the caching of responses received in response to service invocations.
-Caching can greatly improve performance by preventing costly invocations of remote service operations.
+The clients for interacting with the device registry services support the caching of responses received in response to service invocations.
+Caching can greatly improve performance by preventing repeated (and costly) invocations of remote service operations using the same request parameters.
 However, it usually only makes sense for resources that do not change too frequently.

-The Hono client follows the [approach to caching used in HTTP 1.1](https://tools.ietf.org/html/rfc2616#section-13.4).
-In particular, it supports [*cache directives*](https://tools.ietf.org/html/rfc2616#section-14.9) that a service includes in the response messages it sends back to the Hono client.
+The clients follow the [approach to caching used in HTTP 1.1](https://tools.ietf.org/html/rfc2616#section-13.4).
+In particular, they consider [*cache directives*](https://tools.ietf.org/html/rfc2616#section-14.9) that a service includes in the response messages it sends back to the client.

-In order to enable caching, the `org.eclipse.hono.client.impl.HonoClientImpl` factory class needs to be configured with a cache manager using the *setCacheManager* method.
-Any specific client created by the factory will then cache responses to service invocations based on the following rules:
+Instances of `org.eclipse.hono.client.amqp.AbstractRequestResponseServiceClient` that have been created with a response cache being passed into their constructor will cache responses to service invocations based on the following rules:

 1. If the response contains a `no-cache` directive, the response is not cached at all.
 2. Otherwise, if the response contains a `max-age` directive, the response is cached for the number of seconds determined as the minimum of the value contained in the directive and the value of the `${PREFIX}_RESPONSECACHEDEFAULTTIMEOUT` variable.
 3. Otherwise, if the response message does not contain any of the above directives and the response's status code is one of the codes defined in [RFC 2616, Section 13.4 Response Cacheability](https://tools.ietf.org/html/rfc2616#section-13.4), the response is put to the cache using the default timeout defined by the `${PREFIX}_RESPONSECACHEDEFAULTTIMEOUT` variable as the maximum age.

-The following table provides an overview of the configuration variables and corresponding system properties for configuring the Hono client's caching behavior.
+The following table provides an overview of the environment variables and corresponding system properties for configuring the clients' caching behavior.

 | OS Environment Variable<br>Java System Property | Mandatory | Default Value | Description  |
 | :---------------------------------------------- | :-------: | :------------ | :------------|